Gio Ponti: Architecture and interior design

 The 1960s and 1970s were dominated by international architectural projects in places like Tehran, Islamabad and Hong Kong, where Ponti developed new architectural solutions: the façades of his buildings became lighter and seemed to be detached like suspended screens.
 With the church of San Francesco al Fopponino in Milan (1961–1964), he created his first façade with perforated hexagonal openings.
 The sky and light became important protagonists of his architecture.
 This theatricality was reinforced by the omnipresence of ceramics, whose uses he reinvented both indoors and outdoors.
 In collaboration with the Milanese firm Ceramica Joo, he created diamond-shaped tiles with which he covered most of his facades (Villa Arreaza in Caracas, 1954–1956, Villa Nemazee in Tehran, 1957–1964, Shui Hing department store in Hong Kong, 1963, San Carlo Borromeo Hospital Church, 1964–1967 and Montedoria building, 1964–1970 in Milan).
-With Ceramica D'Agostino, he designed tiles with blue and white or green and white motifs that once combined create different more than a hundred motifs.
+With Ceramica D'Agostino, he designed tiles with blue and white or green and white motifs that, once combined, create more than a hundred different motifs.
 They were used for the interior decoration of the hotels Parco dei Principi in Sorrento (1960) and in Rome (1961–1964).
-The Hotel Parco dei Principi in Sorrento was one of the first design hotel in Italy.
+The Hotel Parco dei Principi in Sorrento was one of the first design hotels in Italy.
 Ponti also offered to Domus readers detailed plans of a circular house called Il scarabeo sotto la foglia (1964– The beetle under a leaf).
 This small oval building was covered with white and green ceramic tiles, both inside and outside, including the roof.
 Its envelope reflected the surrounding landscape and blended into it, like the shell of a beetle.
-In 1966, collector Giobatta Meneguzzo built his version of the beetle under a leaf in the province of Vicenza and entrusted the Italian designer Nanda Vigo for the interior design.
+In 1966, collector Giobatta Meneguzzo built his version of the beetle under a leaf in the province of Vicenza and entrusted the Italian designer Nanda Vigo with the interior design.
 With the Bijenkorf department store in Eindhoven in the Netherlands (1966–1969), Ponti proposed another solution, by creating a tiled façade for an existing building.
 Modular, it was enlivened thanks to the non-uniform arrangement of its openings with various shapes.
 Lit from behind, the facade turned into a bright screen at night.
 Facing the building, Ponti designed a living square where the inhabitants could meet and rest on sculptures built for this purpose.
 Ponti also deepened his reflection on the skyscraper with a project of triangular and coloured towers (1967–1969).